phalcon/documentation/docs/encryption-security-jwt.md

     Currently, only symmetric algorithms are supported

-`Phalcon\Encryption\Security\JWT` is a namespace that contains components that allow you to issue, parse and validate JSON Web Tokens as described in [RFC 7915][rfc-7519].
+`Phalcon\Encryption\Security\JWT` is a namespace that contains components that allow you to issue, parse, and validate JSON Web Tokens as described in [RFC 7915][rfc-7519].
 These components are:

 - Builder ([Phalcon\Encryption\Security\JWT\Builder][security-jwt-builder])
 - Parser ([Phalcon\Encryption\Security\JWT\Token\Parser][security-jwt-token-parser])